The Resistance (AWA Studios): The Joneses (2022)

 The Joneses is a limited series written by Mike Moreci, drawn by Alessandro Vitti and colored by Ive Svorcina.
-The series began on April 6, 2022 and concluded on August 31, 2022.
+The series began on April 6, 2022, and ended on August 31, 2022.
 Moreci announced the series is focused on an interracial family with powers, with elements inspired in the Fantastic Four and The Incredibles.

 E-Ratic 2: Recharged (2022–2023)

 E-Ratic 2: Recharged is the sequel of E-Ratic, written and drawn by Kaare Andrews, and colored by Brian Reber.
-The series began on September 7, 2022 and will conclude on February 8, 2023.
+The series began on September 7, 2022, and ended on February 8, 2023.
 The story follows the main character teaming up with a barbarian princess who claims to be from another dimension.

 U & I (2024)

-U & I is an upcoming limited series written by J. Michael Straczynski, drawn by Moths artist Mike Choi and colored by Sal Cipriano.
-The series debuted on February 7 and will conclude on November 13, 2024.
-The story will follow a woman with bad luck who falls in love with a Reborn vigilante while escaping from a crime syndicate.
+U & I is a limited series written by J. Michael Straczynski, drawn by Moths artist Mike Choi and colored by Sal Cipriano.
+The series began on February 7, 2024, and ended on November 13, 2024.
+The story follows a woman with bad luck who falls in love with a Reborn vigilante while escaping from a crime syndicate.